 I’ve saved the best for last!
 Sugar skulls are so beautiful here in Mexico and these make up ideas celebrate that.
 Most of these are pretty involved, but even something easy and simple can have a big impact.
 Here is one tutorial and a wonderful kids’ version.

-If you happen to be visting Mexico anytime around mid-September until late October, you can find gems like the mask above and even sugar skulls masks!
+If you happen to be visiting Mexico anytime around mid-September until late October, you can find gems like the mask above and even sugar skulls masks!
 The picture above is one you can order from amazon.
 Neat, huh?

 Still Need More Costume Ideas?

-Next Monday, I’ll be posting more costumes that travel well in luggage and are also easy to make!
+Check out more costumes that travel well in luggage and are also easy to make!
 Most can come together pretty easily (depending on where you are in the world when you start planning).
 If you’re heading to the US in October, you’ll be able to find everything you need quite easily.